-Usually mild to moderate cases resolve on their own over the time and do not require treatment.
+Usually mild to moderate cases resolve on their own over time and do not require sciatica treatment.
 However, if this pain does not go away after a week with over the counter pain killers, if this pain gets worse or becomes progressively worse you should seek medical help.

 Urgent medical care is necessary in cases when you have sudden and severe pain of the lower back or one side of the leg due to a trauma or work injury, especially in cases of car accidents, you have trouble controlling the bladder and if this sudden pain is also accompanied with numbness and muscle weakness.

-Even though most of the people affected with sciatic problems fully recover with or without necessary treatment, in some cases it can lead to permanent nerve damage.
-This is more likely to occur in cases of trauma or injury of the lower back, when pain is accompanied with numbness of the affected area and when there is also a loss of bladder control.
+Even though most of the people affected with sciatic problems fully recover with or without necessary sciatica treatment, in some cases it can lead to permanent nerve damage.
+This is more likely to occur in cases of trauma or injury of the lower back, when pain is accompanied by numbness of the affected area and when there is also a loss of bladder control.

 - Muscle relaxants

 - Tricyclic antidepressants